 If hepatitis B virus is confirmed and is severe (fulminant), doctors also check for the hepatitis D virus, which is present in up to 50% of people with fulminant hepatitis B.

-High-risk behavior, such as sharing needles to inject drugs and having several sex partners, should be avoided.
+High-risk behavior, such as sharing needles to inject drugs and having multiple sex partners, should be avoided.

 All blood donors are tested for hepatitis B to prevent the spread of hepatitis B virus through transfusions.
 Also, even though the chance of getting hepatitis from transfusions is remote, doctors use transfusions only when there is no alternative.
 These measures have dramatically decreased the risk of getting hepatitis from a blood transfusion.